EilertSkram/CNN-ablation-study/README.md

 Using btch_tfms to transform the pictures with a multiplier from 0 to 2.0

-More info about augmentation, a good note book is [Introduction to Image Augmentation using fastai by Sanyam Bhutani](https://www.kaggle.com/code/init27/introduction-to-image-augmentation-using-fastai)
+More info about augmentation, a good notebook is [Introduction to Image Augmentation using fastai by Sanyam Bhutani](https://www.kaggle.com/code/init27/introduction-to-image-augmentation-using-fastai)

 Dataloaders with multiplier with values 0.1, 0.5, 1.0, 1.5 and 2.0